jvm-bloggers/jvm-bloggers/README.md

 2. Add technical blogs from Polish companies
 3. Add moderation to discard off-topic content
 4. Write some admin panel to manage moderation. etc.
+5. Publish global RSS feed with all blog posts
+6. Add videos from JUGs and conferences in Poland

 __Planned__

-* Publish global RSS feed with all blog posts
 * Create website with all newsletter (latest and old ones)
 * Fetch data about number of comments in articles
 * Analyze tweets from developers and highlight those with most RTs, stars and the most active conversations